naapster/UberKelner/README.md

 Please note, that new logs are appending to the end of file.

 All entries in this file have to obey the standard of simulation log:
-> two fields for data \t number of elements in row (N) \t number of tables \t number of furnaces \t number of walls \t list of their coordinates
+1. two fields for data \t
+2. number of elements in row (N) \t
+3. number of tables \t
+4. number of furnaces \t
+5. number of walls \t
+6. list of their coordinates:

 New logs can be added through:
 * random generation of simulation in Main;